Gyeongju Historic Areas South Korea

 Gyeongju Historic Areas South Korea, Wolji pond

-Here is the list of all attractions:
+Here is the list of all the attractions:

-• Yangdong Village, a heritage of the Joseon Dynasty
+• Yangdong Village, a Heritage of the Joseon Dynasty

 • Seokguram Grotto with a stone statue of the Buddha